NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

                     --nemo_model_file <path to the .nemo file of the model> \
                     --test_file <path to the test file> \
                     --symbols <path to symbols (.syms) file.
 Could be calculated if it is not provided.> \
-                    --force <flag to recompile and rewrite all files>
+                    --force <flag to recalculate and rewrite all cached files>

 The following is the list of the arguments for the opengrm script: